30th Street Station: Rail access

 Trains from SEPTA, Amtrak, and NJ Transit serve the station.
 The three east-west Upper Level platforms serve SEPTA Regional Rail; all 13 Regional Rail lines stop at the station.
 It is one of three stations that are part of the Center City Commuter Connection.
 The north-south Lower Level platforms serve Amtrak trains, as well as NJ Transit's Atlantic City Line.

-SEPTA's Market-Frankford Line (also known as the "El") and all of SEPTA's subway–surface lines (routes T1 through T5) stop at the 30th Street subway station, less than half a block, or 0.1 mile, from the southwest entrance to 30th Street Station.
+SEPTA's Market-Frankford Line (also known as the "L") and all of SEPTA's subway–surface lines (routes T1 through T5) stop at the 30th Street subway station, less than half a block, or 0.1 mile, from the southwest entrance to 30th Street Station.
 A pedestrian tunnel once directly connected the underground subway station with all five lower level passenger platforms of 30th Street Station.
 This was closed in the 1980s, reportedly due to safety concerns.
 SEPTA and Amtrak floated reopening the tunnel in the early 2000s, but the September 11 attacks derailed those plans.

-A number of SEPTA bus routes stop at or near the station, including Routes 9, 30, 31, 44, 49, 62, 124, 125, and LUCY (Loop through University City).
+A number of SEPTA bus routes stop at or near the station, including Routes 9, 30, 31, 44, 49, 124, 125, and LUCY (Loop through University City).